Date/Time

 About This Walk

 This compact two-mile loop blends history and modern design, harbor views and architectural drama — a setting full of variety for photographers of every style.
-For inspiration before or after the walk, visit IMAGEFRONTIERS.COM to see photography and stories from my Seaport home base and photowalks throughout Boston.

 View the walking route on Google Maps here: 👉